Skip to content

 Next steps

 If you are a Ukrainian founder or operator assessing whether a Moldovan SRL makes sense for your situation, the starting point is a straightforward conversation about your business activity, your EU client base, and your current Ukrainian structure.
 Formation is fast (one to three working days at ASP), bank account opening follows the formation, and the entire process can be initiated remotely pending the one-time bank signing visit to Chișinău.
+Documented examples of similar relocations are in our case studies.

 Details on the formation process, required documentation, and advisory fees are at company formation in Moldova and bank account opening in Moldova.
 To discuss your specific profile, contact us.